 Here at Dig This Design we love to be organized!
 So, we called in the experts to give us their best spring cleaning advice.
 Learn a few tricks of the trade that will help you get organized.
-Make items easy to find and your home looking neat and tidy by following this advice from our expert.
+Make items easy to find and your home looking neat and tidy by following this advice from our very own professional organizer.

 Clear Plastic Drawers – “The Little Black Dress of Organizing”

 Use them in every room of the house!

 - Take advantage of the space under the bathroom sink.
 Before I used these boxes, it was a lot of wasted space.
 Now, I maximize the space by storing infrequently used items (sunblock in the summer, travel-sized cosmetics, and extra toothbrushes and toothpaste) in these boxes which are stacked on either side of the pipes.

 - Keep small toys together like plastic animals, flashcards and card games, miniature cars, and marbles.

 - Organize work supplies like post-it notes and small pads, ink cartridges for the printer, glue sticks and scotch tape, etc.

 - Store belts, bathing suits, a lint brush, and a sewing kit (“clothing care”) in my closet.

 - Group batteries, extension cords, and tools.

 Your home is guaranteed to stay neat and organized if EVERYTHING is labeled.
 Here’s what you can label: